 I had seen new Mobility Scooters advertised on social media and I found one that was suitable to replace the wheelchair.
 We bought a Pride Go-Go Sport, whatever all the ancillary words mean.
 The unit breaks down into 4 parts one of them being the batteries, for easier transportation.
 Around the house it is brilliant but I still tend to hit the door frames.
 However, I am training myself to be a better driver thereof.

 Immediately battery problems arose.
 After some nagging the shop owner sent me another charger which seemed better but the battery life still wasn’t the best.
-We made a date to go to Adelaide, put the pups in the kennels and off we go went.
-Well they gave a lame excuse about the wobbly steering and told me that the two batteries had never been connected.
+We made a date to go to Adelaide, put the pups in the kennels and off we went.
+Well, they gave a lame excuse about the wobbly steering and told me that the two batteries had never been connected.
 I was also advised to charge the batteries every night.
-This seems to be working.
+This seems to have been the elephant in the room as we have not had battery problems since.

 Jude had left word with Tracy at the Kennels at Yongala, to keep an eye open for Blue Heeler pure bred puppies.
 On the 9th September she let us know of a litter at the Orroroo Pub who were about 8 weeks old, and with all the injections and microchipped.
 And so we took on Pepper Spice, a pure bred female Blue Heeler cattle dog.